Bois-de-Boulogne station: Origin of name

-Bois-de-Boulogne takes its name from the nearby Collège de Bois-de-Boulogne, itself named for park Bois de Boulogne in France.
+Bois-de-Boulogne takes its name from the nearby Collège de Bois-de-Boulogne, itself named for the Bois de Boulogne park in France.

-From the opening of the Saint-Jérôme Line in 1997 until 2000, the name of this station was Henri-Bourassa.
+From the re-opening of the Saint-Jérôme Line in 1997 until 2000, the name of this station was Henri-Bourassa.
 It was renamed on January 1, 2001 to avoid confusion with the Henri-Bourassa Metro station.

 Location

 The station is located at 1000, boulevard Henri-Bourassa Ouest in Montreal.
 Its closest major intersection is Henri Bourassa Boulevard and Bois-de-Boulogne.
 It is located about 1 km from the Du Ruisseau station on the Réseau express métropolitain.